 The crocodile farm will give you an insight into the lives of these formidable creatures from before they hatch right through to attaining adulthood.
 This is something that is not possible in the wild and is quite fascinating.

-The farm is suitable for children and adults, who both find enjoyment and fascination viewing the crocodiles in their natural habitat and at varying stages of development.
+The farm is suitable for children and adults, who both find enjoyment and fascination viewing the Nile crocodile in their natural habitat and at varying stages of development.

 Feeding times are definitely a highlight and an experienced guide with a wealth of knowledge is available for a guided crocodile farm tour.
 You may get to see crocodiles jump for their dinner as they leap out of the water snatching at large chunks of meat, a real photographic opportunity!